 Testing the Request for Credit Process

-To make changes to the activity, go back to the Production Wizard by clicking Production.
+To make changes to the activity, go back to the Production Wizard by clicking Production in the production timeline.

 Access the different areas of the Production Wizard by clicking the tabs on the left side of the screen.
-After making the necessary changes and clicking the Next button, be sure to click the Finished button from the Finished tab.
+After making the necessary changes and clicking the Next button, be sure to click the Finished button on the Finished tab to complete the change.